Updated: Mar 12

-Do I have Amber Eyes or Hazel Eyes?
-How can one tell?
+So how can you tell if one has Amber Eyes or Hazel Eyes?
 I often asked myself this question.

 Genetic research says that eye color is largely determined by as many as 16 genes passed to the individual because of a dominant gene.
 The pigmentation of the iris and the dispersion of light around the iris are other factors that influence eye color.